Domestic Violence Laws in Canada

 A peace bond may require the subject to do the following:

-Note.
-Applying for a portion order under pretense may lead to criminal charges.
+Note: applying for a protection order under false pretenses may lead to criminal charges.

 Clare's law domestic violence Canada